Our goal is to ensure the ability of the earth to nurture life in all its diversity.

 Transparency and Accountability

 Greenpeace works actively to ensure transparency and public accountability in its campaigning, fundraising and financial management practices.

-Annually Greenpeace reports publicly on our economic, environmental and social performance according to the Accountable Now Reporting Framework to an Independent Review Panel.
-Learn more about our work and responsibility towards our stakeholders in our Accountability Reports.
+Annually, Greenpeace International reports publicly on our economic, environmental and social performance.
+Learn more about our work on our Annual Reports page.

 As Greenpeace our success depends on building a movement of people with the courage and conviction to help build a better world.
 The strength of this movement as well as the integrity and reputation of Greenpeace depends on the ability of its people to uphold and promote the highest standards of ethical and professional conduct.

 The responsibility for upholding this integrity is shared and upheld by each staff member, in each NRO, and every country that we operate in as they work with communities to promote a green and peaceful future for us all.

 This means we must have a strong framework to ensure our commitment to creating a working environment where people are not exposed to harassment, abuse, or discrimination.